 Nearly every small business needs a little extra funding from time to time.
-And this is especially true if your company is just starting out, or if you’re taking on a new challenge.
+This is especially true if your company is just starting out or if you’re taking on a new challenge.

 Often, the key to achieving financial success is identifying the optimal loan or cash advance for your business.
 But how do you know if a cash advance or a loan better suits your situation?

 What’s the difference between cash advances and loans anyway?
-It’s a fair question because in principal they’re similar, but in practice they vary greatly.
+It’s a fair question because, in principle, they’re similar, but in practice, they vary greatly.

 Business loans are paid back with set terms and payments over a predetermined period of time.
 Merchant cash advances, on the other hand, are paid back based on and through credit card sales, depending on your daily or monthly credit card transactions.
 Payments can vary from month to month, which eliminates the stress associated with large unexpected payments.

 The good news – Once you understand the difference, you can begin to formulate a funding plan that will help your business reach new heights.
 Let’s take a look at each a little more in-depth

 Most business owners will probably be familiar with the anatomy of a loan, but just as a refresher, we’re going to go over it again.

 A business loan is usually fairly straightforward: a lender agrees to give a business owner an amount of capital upfront, and in return, the business owner agrees to pay that amount back over a period of time with interest.